Skip to main content

 • Since v2.0 Apache APISIX would not support the v2 protocol storage to etcd anymore, and the minimum etcd version supported is v3.4.0.
 What's more, etcd v3 uses gRPC as the messaging protocol, while Apache APISIX uses HTTP(S) to communicate with etcd cluster, so be sure the etcd gRPC gateway is enabled.

 • Now by default Apache APISIX uses HTTP protocol to talk with etcd cluster, which is insecure.
 Please configure certificate and corresponding private key for your etcd cluster, and use "https" scheme explicitly in the etcd endpoints list in your Apache APISIX configuration, if you want to keep the data secure and integral.
-See the etcd section in conf/config-default.yaml for more details.
+See the etcd section in conf/config.yaml.example for more details.

 • If it is OpenResty 1.19, APISIX will use OpenResty's built-in LuaJIT to run bin/apisix; otherwise it will use Lua 5.1.
 If you encounter luajit: lj_asm_x86.h:2819: asm_loop_ fixup: Assertion '((intptr_t)target & 15) == 0' failed, this is a problem with the low version of OpenResty's built-in LuaJIT under certain compilation conditions.